raahulahlawat/Docker/Docker_Document.md

  binlog.index  |'#ib_16384_0.dblwr'|'#innodb_redo'|performance_schema|sys
  ca-key.pem    |'#ib_16384_1.dblwr'|'#innodb_temp'|private_key.pem   |undo_001

-## Now We will save our data in database
+## Now We will save our data in the database

-## Run Container in which our database is stored (Go in terminal shell)
+## Run the Container in which our database is stored (Go in the terminal shell)

 ```
 sudo docker container exec -it (container_id) /bin/bash